pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 - GTID
 - Binlog file name and position

-If you do not specify a start position, the migration job will start from the time when the data migrtion job starts.
+If you do not specify a start position, the migration job will start from the time when the incremental migration job starts.

-- **The time when the data migrtion job starts**
+- **The time when the incremental migration job starts**

     If you select this option, the migration job will start from the time when the migration job starts to replicate ongoing changes of the source database to TiDB Cloud.